Asymptotics for M-type smoothing splines with non-smooth objective functions: Introduction

 and finding $\widehat{f}_n \in \mathcal{W}^{m,2}([0,1])$ which minimizes

 for some $\lambda>0$ that governs the trade-off between smoothness and goodness-of-fit.
-The problem is well-defined for $n \geq m$ and its solution is a $2m$th order natural spline with knots at $t_{1n}, \ldots, t_{nn}$.
+The problem is well-defined for $n \geq m$ and its solution is a $2m$th order natural spline with knots at $t_{1}, \ldots, t_{n}$.
 The subsequent least-squares smoothing spline can be computed very efficiently with the Kimeldorf-Wahba representer theorem and can be shown to attain the optimal rates of convergence, under the usual Gauss-Markov conditions on the error term.
-The interested reader is referred to \cite{Wahba:1990}, \cite{Green:1993} and \cite{Eubank:1999} for detailed theoretical developments and illustrative examples.
+The interested reader is referred to \citep{Wahba:1990}, \citep{Green:1994} and \citep{Eubank:1999} for detailed theoretical developments and illustrative examples.

-The focus of this paper is theoretical, as we aim show that, under weak assumptions, $f_o$ may be optimally estimated even if the error lacks moments.
-The estimator in consideration is the M-type smoothing spline introduced by \cite{Huber:1979} and defined as the solution of
+The focus of this paper is theoretical, as we aim show that, under weak assumptions, $f_o$ may be optimally estimated even if the error lacks finite moments.
+The estimator in consideration is the M-type smoothing spline introduced by \cite{Huber:1979} and defined as a solution of

-for some convex function $\rho$ that is symmetric about zero and satisfies $\rho(0)=0$.
+for some convex nonnegative function $\rho$ that is symmetric about zero and satisfies $\rho(0)=0$.
 Clearly, the least-squares smoothing spline fulfils these conditions but the benefit of the above formulation is that it allows for more general loss functions that reduce the effect of large residuals and make for resistant estimation of $f_o$.
 Popular examples include the resistant absolute value loss $|x|$ and Huber's function

 where the tuning parameter $k$ controls the blending of square and absolute losses.
-It is shown below that under general conditions a solution to \eqref{eq:3} exists, although as \cite{Cox:1983} and \cite{Eg:2009} remark, it may not be unique unless $\rho$ is strictly convex.
+It is shown below that under general conditions a solution to \eqref{eq:SMSP3} in $\mathcal{W}^{m,2}([0,1])$ exists, although, as \cite{Cox:1983} and \cite{Eg:2009} remark, it may not be unique unless $\rho$ is strictly convex.
 Similarly to the least-squares setting, if $n \geq m$ then this minimizer must be a $2m$th order natural spline with knots at the design points.

-In general, for $\rho$-functions that include a tuning parameter it is advisable to standardize the losses with a robust scale estimate $\widehat{\sigma}$ so that only observations sufficiently far from the center of the data are subjected to down-weighting.
-Thus, the minimization problem \eqref{eq:3} should be amended to
+Traditionally in robust regression the losses are standardized with an equivariant scale estimator $\widehat{\sigma}$ in order to achieve scale equivariance of the regression estimator.
+The M-type smoothing spline estimator defined in \eqref{eq:SMSP3} cannot, in general, be scale equivariant even after this standardization on account of the penalty term.
+Nevertheless, we may define an "approximately" equivariant estimator as the solution of